-WRP-N’s strong partnership with the Nigerian military and its large network of medical facilities and well-trained personnel provides a platform to conduct surveillance and clinical research on infectious disease threats including Ebola.
-The Government of Nigeria officially opened a new WRP-N Clinical Trials Center (CRC) in 2015 in Abuja to accommodate Ebola and HIV vaccine studies.
+A strong partnership with the Nigerian military and its large network of medical facilities and well-trained personnel provides a platform to conduct surveillance and clinical research on infectious disease threats including Ebola.
+The Government of Nigeria officially opened a new Clinical Trials Center (CRC) in 2015 in Abuja to accommodate the program’s Ebola and HIV vaccine studies.

 This study involves five African countries; Cameroon, Mali, Nigeria and Senegal, enrolling a total enrollment of 3000 participants in their Phase 2 trial program.
 Nigeria is contributing 330 volunteers to the research pool.

 RV456 is a randomized, observer-blind, placebo-controlled, Phase 2 study that includes two vaccine candidates: Ad26ZEBOV from Janssen Pharmaceutical company of Johnson & Johnson, and MVA-BN-Filo from Bavarian Nordic.
 These will be given sequentially in a “prime boost” regimen.